Dem witness John Dean obstructed Cohen hearing, created 'cottage industry' over Watergate comparisons, GOP reps allege

 Separately, the Democrats on the House Permanent Select Committee on Intelligence announced plans to hold an open hearing on Wednesday titled, “Lessons from the Mueller Report: Counterintelligence Implications of Volume 1.”

-Fox News’ Alex Papps and Brooke Singman contributed to this report.
+Fox News’ Alex Pappas and Brooke Singman contributed to this report.